flutter/website/src/get-started/fwe/state-management.md

 ## Sharing state between widgets

 Some scenarios where an app needs to store state include the following:

 * To **update** the shared state and notify other parts of the app
-* To **listen** for changes to the shared state and rebuild the UI when it changes.
+* To **listen** for changes to the shared state and rebuild the UI when it changes

 This section explores how you can effectively share state between different widgets in your app.
 The most common patterns are:

-* **Using widget constructors** (sometimes called "prop drilling" in other frameworks)
+* **Using widget constructors**
+  (sometimes called "prop drilling" in other frameworks)
-* **Using InheritedWidget** (or a similar API such as the [provider][] package).
+* **Using `InheritedWidget`** (or a similar API, such as the [provider][] package).
 * **Using callbacks** to notify a parent widget that something has changed

 ### Using widget constructors

 Since Dart objects are passed by reference, it's very common for widgets to define the objects they need to use in their constructor.
 Any state you pass into a widget's constructor can be used to build its UI: